 2020 is the year the world finally started talking about race and anti-black racism.
 The brutal murder of George Floyd in the United States by police generated shock waves across the globe and lead to thousands of people taking to the streets to demand an end to racism.

 Here in the UK, young activists took to the streets to demand an end to racial inequality in education, health and employment.
 Sparking important conversations over Britain’s colonial past and its role in the Atlantic Slave Trade within government, business and the media.

-This October we’re going to take a look back at the Black British activists of the 1960s and 1980s who used ‘Non-Violent Civil Disobedience’ to help achieve racial equality in the UK.
+This month we want to celebrate the inspiring modern Black Britons who first picked up the civil rights baton that has now metaphorically been passed onto today’s brave and inspiring young activists.
+Our theme for this October is ‘Non-Violent Civil Disobedience’ in which we’ll be taking a look back at the Black British activists of the 1960s and 1980s who fought to achieve racial equality in the UK.
 Shining a light on the Civil Rights activists behind the Bristol Bus Boycott and the Lewisham Mums against SUS laws who paved the way for today’s young Black British activists.

 Black History Month is a great opportunity for people from all backgrounds to educate themselves on Black British history and the often-overlooked people who have made a difference to the country.

-Alternatively, check your local authority website for news on any exhibitions or events.
+Please check your local authority website for news on any exhibitions or events they’re holding in commemoration of Black History Month UK.
 Or the websites of your local museum or other local cultural institutions for any special events they may be running to mark the occasion.

 Alternatively, why not check out our Events Calendar or read our blog ’31 ways to celebrate Black History Month UK’ for ideas on how to celebrate UK’s Black History Month with your friends and family.

 Brands supporting Black History Month this year include The Black Farmer, Bumble, Gap UK, Instagram, Royal Mail and Sainsburys plc.